AhmedBadary/AhmedBadary.github.io/content/dev/cs/ms.md

     * **The Heap:** stores dynamically allocated data (and grows and shrinks as objects are allocated and freed).
     * **The Stack:** stores local variables and other information associated with each function call (which grows and shrinks with function calls and returns).

-    > In the picture above, the text region starts at smaller-numbered memory addresses (e.g., 0x00..0), and the stack region ends at larger-numbered memory addresses (0xFF..F).
+    > Notice that the text region starts at smaller-numbered memory addresses (e.g., 0x00..0), and the stack region ends at larger-numbered memory addresses (0xFF..F).

 5. **Convention and Protocol:**{: style="color: SteelBlue  "}{: .bodyContents2 #bodyContents25} \\
     <button>Show List</button>{: .showText value="show"